black3agl3/randomTweaks/README.md

 randomTweaks
 ============

-Random stuff that I'm tryng as I test things
+Random stuff that I'm trying as I test things